pdjr-module-libraries/FunctionMapper/README.md

   : public ModuleOperatorInterfaceClient
 ```

+Class providing a processing interface and storage for an arbitrary number of FunctionMaps.
-Class providing a mapping between integer function codes and associated functions which support the requirements of ModuleInterfaceHandler.
+ A [FunctionMap](#struct_function_mapper_1_1_function_map) implements a mapping between an integer function code and a function which complies with the requirements of ModuleInterfaceHandler.

 ## Summary